 Monthly disability compensation amounts vary depending on your disability rating and the size of your family.
 Your family size is determined by your marital status, whether you have any children in the home, and whether you have any other dependents or family members.

 You can review your compensation based on your disability rating and family size here.
-As an example, a veteran without dependents and a 30% disability rating would receive $408.97 per month.
+As an example, a veteran without dependents and with a 30% disability rating would receive $408.97 per month.
 A veteran with a 100% disability rating who has a spouse and child would receive $3,197.16 per month.
-This amount increases based on Cost of Living adjustments.
+This amount increases based on Cost of Living Adjustments.

 What If You Disagree With The Rating?

 Impairment ratings are an important part of the decision because they ultimately control how much you will receive in benefits each month.
 For this reason, you should take your decision to your Veterans’ Service Officer (VSO) for review.
 At this time you can also seek the advice of an attorney.
-The VSO or attorney can review the decision; answer your questions about your benefits or the decision; and then help you determine if the Rating in your decision is an accurate representation of your impairments.
+The VSO or attorney can review the decision, answer your questions about your benefits or the decision, and then help you determine if the Rating in your decision is an accurate representation of your impairments.
 If you do not agree with the VA’s determination, you have one year from the date on your decision to submit more evidence or file an appeal (Notice of Disagreement), if necessary.

 Finding answers to your disability claims questions doesn’t have to be difficult.
 Take our free quiz today to determine what resources are available for your specific needs.